Girihanbudi/airbnb-clone/README.md

 > `Airbnb Clone` is a sample microservice architecture, built with Go and Typescript as a main programming language with a couple tools and technologies.
 We use React with NextJS framework for frontend side and Go with Gin framework for the backend sides.

-# ⭐ Support

-If you like feel free to ⭐ this repository, It will very usefull!
-Thanks a bunch for supporting me!

 # Table of Contents

 - [Techstack](#techstack)